andisfar/LaunchQtCreator/README.md

 # launchqtcreator README

-QtCreator is very useful for certain tasks, and when working on Qt projects, there are things I find Qt Creatro invaluable for.
+QtCreator is very useful for certain tasks!
+When working on Qt projects, there are things I find Qt Creator invaluable for -just too convenient to use anything else (almost).
 I often use Vislual Studio Code and QtCreator together when working on c++/gui projects

 ![Qt Creator Launcher](src/images/demo.gif)